frank038/Qt5DeviceConfigurator/README.md

 # Qt5DeviceConfigurator
 A simple frontend for setting mice, keyboard and monitor.
+This is more or less a semi-serious program.

 Version 0.9.1